Useful Notes / PC vs. Console

 that forewent the UMD drive entirely and relied on downloading games.
 EA notably released a competitor to Steam called Origin, which launched with mixed results and controversy.
 GameStop, traditionally known for its chain of brick-and-mortar gaming stores that mostly cater to the console crowd, also tried to get in on the action, buying the Impulse content delivery platform from Stardock and rebranding it as GameStop PC Downloads.
 All four also followed in Steam's wake with sales or other perks.

 Additionally, the era saw the advent of the "good enough" computer.
 Back in the 1990s and early 2000s, a PC just a few years old would often have a great deal of difficulty running new games.
-Today, four year old computers can regularly play top of the line games on fairly high settings without issue.
+Today, five year old computers can regularly play top of the line games on fairly high settings without issue.
 This dramatically drove down the price of getting into PC gaming, as everyone has to own a computer, and the price of a console + a low end PC is higher than the price of a reasonable gaming PC which will be good for many years worth of gaming... and gives access to much cheaper games, despite (or arguably because of) the absence of the used game market.

 On the other hand, during the 2000's and into the 2010's, the public's PC preferences have shifted from desktops to laptops.
 While today's laptops can squeeze more than enough power for basic PC functions like word processing, Internet browsing, and email into small and light packages, many of PC gaming's advantages apply only to mid-to-high end desktops.
 Indeed, a lot of laptops, especially smaller ones, have trouble running 3D games at all thanks to low-end integrated graphics cards.
 Many people, because of their job and/or lifestyle, prefer or even need to use a laptop for their PC needs and would balk at the idea of having a bulky and expensive second PC in the form of a desktop, preferring to game on cheaper, smaller, and simpler consoles.